MinnPost/object-sync-for-salesforce/docs/extending-parameters.md

 ### Hook

 The `push` method doesn't need to keep track of what methods are used to modify the data, since it is all being sent to the Salesforce API itself.
-The `salesforce_rest_api_push_params_modify` can modify the array as needed.
+The `object_sync_for_salesforce_push_params_modify` can modify the array as needed.

 #### Code example